netzob/netzob/README.rst

 You have to install the following system dependencies::

-  $ apt-get install -y python3 python3-dev python3-setuptools build-essential libpcap-dev libgraph-easy-perl libffi-dev
+  $ apt-get install -y python3 python3-dev python3-setuptools virtualenv build-essential libpcap-dev libgraph-easy-perl libffi-dev

 Then, create a virtualenv::